ArthurOx/conspiracies/README.md

-* If you want the website to run ask Arthur.
+A bot that answers you with conspiracies.
+The code runs the Flask server for the website, which communicates with OpenAI API to get completions from a trained module.

 Files: